aaronwmorris/indi-allsky/docs/wiki/Known-Camera-Problems.md

 [ASI676MC Known Issues](ASI676MC-Known-Issues)

 ### ASI224MC
-See the ASI676MC known issues.
-The ASI224MC appears to have a similar behavior to the ASI676MC where there are occasional purple images.
+The ASI224MC appears to have similar occasional purple images.
+See the [historical ASI676MC workaround](ASI676MC-Known-Issues#older-rgb24-workaround).
+The ASI676MC purple-frame repair tool does not support the ASI224MC.

 ## Touptek/Altair